 Combining marks are accounted for in identifier syntax: a composed character sequence consisting of a base character followed by any number of combining marks is valid in an identifier.
 Combining marks are required in the representation of many languages, and the conformance rules in Chapter 3, Conformance, of [Unicode] require the interpretation of canonical-equivalent character sequences.
-The simplest way to do this is to require (or transform) identifiers into the NFC format; see Section 5, Normalization and Case.
+The simplest way to do this is to require identifiers in the NFC format (or transform them into that format); see Section 5, Normalization and Case.

-Enclosing combining marks (such as U+20DD..U+20E0) are excluded from the definition of the lexical class ID\Continue, because the composite characters that result from their composition with letters are themselves not normally considered valid constituents of these identifiers.
+Enclosing combining marks (such as U+20DD..U+20E0) are excluded from the definition of the lexical class ID_Continue, because the composite characters that result from their composition with letters are themselves not normally considered valid constituents of these identifiers.